-- (2) The text of the sexually oriented offenses or child-victim oriented offenses identified in paragraph (1), above, as those offenses existed at the time the person was convicted of, pleaded guilty to, or was adjudicated a delinquent child for committing those offenses, or a link to a database that sets forth the text of those offenses: - (3) A statement as to whether the offender is a tier I, II, or III sex offender/child-victim offender for the sexually oriented offenses or child-victim oriented offenses identified in paragraph (1), above; - (4) The community supervision status of the person, including, but not limited to, whether the person is serving a community control sanction and the nature of any such sanction, whether the person is under supervised release and the nature of any such release, or regarding a juvenile, whether the juvenile is under any type of release authorized under R.C.
-Chapter 2152. or 5139. and the nature of any such release; - (5) The offense and delinquency history of the person, as determined from information gathered or provided from BCII under R.C.
+(2) The text of the sexually oriented offense or child-victim oriented offense identified in paragraph (1), above, as that offense existed at the time the person was convicted of, pleaded guilty to, or was adjudicated a delinquent child for committing that offense, or a link to a database that sets forth the text of that offense;

+(3) A statement as to whether the offender is a tier I, tier II, or tier III sex offender/child-victim offender for the sexually oriented offense or child-victim oriented offense identified in paragraph (1), above;

+(4) The community supervision status of the person, including, but not limited to, whether the person is serving a community control sanction and the nature of any such sanction, whether the person is under supervised release and the nature of any such release, or regarding a juvenile, whether the juvenile is under any type of release authorized under R.C.
+Chapter 2152. or 5139. and the nature of any such release;

+(5) The offense and delinquency history of the person, as determined from information gathered or provided from BCII under R.C.
 109.57 or from DRC or DYS under R.C.
+2950.14;

-2950.14: - (6) The BCII tracking number assigned to the person if one has been so assigned, the FBI number assigned to the person if one has been assigned and BCII is aware of the number, and any other state identification number assigned to the person of which BCII is aware; - (7) Fingerprints and palmprints of the person; - (8) A DNA specimen from the person; - (9) Whether the person has any outstanding arrest warrants; - (10) Whether the person is in compliance with SORN Law duties.
+(6) The BCII tracking number assigned to the person if one has been so assigned, the FBI number assigned to the person if one has been assigned and BCII is aware of the number, and any other state identification number assigned to the person of which BCII is aware;

+- (7) Fingerprints and palmprints of the person; - (8) A DNA specimen from the person.

-Public Internet Sex Offender and Child-victim Offender Database
+Internet Sex Offender and Child-victim Offender Database

-Ongoing law requires the AG, through BCII, to establish and operate on the Internet a Sex Offender and Child-victim Offender Database that contains certain information, that is a public record, and that must be searchable in a specified manner.
-Under former law, the Database contained information only regarding offenders (and not regarding any delinquent children).
-However, the act additionally requires the Public Internet Database to contain information for every delinquent child who has committed a sexually oriented offense, is a public registry-qualified juvenile offender registrant, and registers in any Ohio county.

-BCII cannot include on the Public Database a victim's identity, any offender's or public registry-qualified juvenile offender registrant's Social Security number, the name of any school or institution of higher education attended by, or of the place of employment of, the offender or public registry-qualified juvenile offender registrant, any BCII tracking or state identification number, or the offender's or public registry-qualified juvenile offender registrant's driver's or commercial driver's license or permit number or state identification card number issued by Ohio or another state.
+Existing law retained by the bill requires the AG, through BCII and not later than January 1, 2004, to establish and operate on the Internet a Sex Offender and Child-victim Offender Database that contains certain information, that is a public record, and that must be searchable in a specified manner.
+Under existing law, the Database contains information only regarding offenders (and not regarding any delinquent children).
+Under the bill, the Database must contain information for every offender who has committed a sexually oriented offense or a child-victim oriented offense and registers in any Ohio county pursuant to the SORN Law and for every delinquent child who has committed a sexually oriented offense, is a "public registry-qualified juvenile offender registrant" (see "SORN Law definitions," below), and registers in any Ohio county.
+BCII cannot include on the Database any offender's or public registry-qualified juvenile offender registrant's Social Security number, the name of any school or institution of higher education attended by, or of the place of employment of, the offender or juvenile offender registrant, any BCII tracking or state identification number, or the offender's or juvenile offender registrant's driver's or commercial driver's license or permit number or state identification card number issued by Ohio or another state.